Developing Finland's Sustainable Finance Ecosystems

-In order to further help the uptake and implementation of the recommended actions, the project will during spring 2022 focus on refining and communicating the recommendations.
-It will facilitate information exchange and coordination between key partners, and compile main lessons learned from the pilot ecosystems, with the view to help apply and tailor the recommended actions across ecosystems more broadly in Finland, while also sharing lessons learned to help scale up SDG finance more widely by EU peers and other international partners.
+In order to further help the uptake and implementation of the recommended actions, the project focused during its closing phase in summer 2022 on refining and communicating the recommendations.
+This shall facilitate information exchange and coordination between key partners, and help crystallize main lessons learned and tailor the recommended actions across ecosystems more broadly in Finland during 2022-2023.
+By actively sharing lessons learned from the SDG finance roadmap and pilot ecosystem processes, the project results can help scale up SDG finance more widely by EU peers and other international partners.

 The Ministry of Economic Affairs and Employment of Finland coordinates the implementation of this project.

 A roadmap on Finland's sustainable financing has been published in September 2021